BensThoughts/zero-rabbit/README.md

 *routingKey* is the routingKey

-*message* is any JSON compatible Object
+*message* is any JSON compatible Object.

-*options* is optional

 The message payload is expected to be a JSON compatible object.
 The internals of ZeroRabbit will stringify, turn into a Buffer, and then publish/send the message over the wire for you.

+*options* is optional

 **Send to Queue**
 ```javascript